alpacanetworks/alpacon-cli/README.md

 # Download a specific Certificate by its ID and save it to the specified file path.
 $ alpacon cert download [CERT ID] --out=/path/to/certificate.crt

+# Download a root Certificate by authority's ID and save it to the specified file path.
+$ alpacon cert download [AUTHOIRY ID] --root --out=/path/to/root.crt
 ```

 ### Contributing